programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/presets/presets.md

 In the *Tag filter* tab you will find the tag filters configured for the default setting.
 You can find an explanation of the tag filters[here](../#tagfilter).

-> NOTE: Note that here you have access to all tags, but if necessary, by configuring in the[object type](../objecttypes) or [pool](../pools), fewer tags are available to the Tagfilter apply.
+> NOTE: Note that here you have access to all tags, but if necessary, by configuring in the [object type](../objecttypes) or [pool](../pools), fewer tags are available to the Tagfilter apply.

 ![Tagfilter](voreinstellungen tagfilter.png)